-Explore waterfalls and cross Bridge of the Gods at your own pace on a 5-hour e-bike route
+Ride an e-bike to Gorge waterfalls and cross the Bridge of the Gods on your own schedule

 5 hours